big-data-lab-team/big-data-lab-team.github.io/GETTING_STARTED.md

 ## Academic integrity
 * Data, code and text sharing through Git repositories hosted on GitHub is a good way to protect us against [scientific fraud](https://en.wikipedia.org/wiki/Scientific_misconduct).
 Having others regularly reviewing your own PRs to your own repositories is even better.
 * Reusing text or code from others' work is fine (even encouraged) as long as the source is properly credited.
 Omitting to cite the source is plagiarism.
 * Data fabrication or falsification is evil.
 Don't even think about it.
 If your data looks strange, don't delete or omit it.
 Repeat the experiment and try to understand what is going on, you will learn more.
 If your graph is missing a point or two and the submission deadline is coming too soon, let the graph be incomplete.
 You will feel better and it will improve the paper.
-There is no such things as a good or a bad result, there are just results.
+There is no such thing as a good or a bad result, there are just results.